daneb/git_shovel/README.md

 - pages (20)  // Git Limits returns
 - url  // currently set to Github Enterprise for Hetzner
 - filename // name of file to save to

+* Pain
+-  Github rate limits to 10 requests per minute
+-  Github only allows partial results so you need to use pages
+-  Github cannot effectively give you the true location of result, thus the link header must be used for determine "start" and "end" of pagination